aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-range-to-pdf/_index.md

 ## Introduction

-Exporting OneNote pages to PDF is a common requirement when you need to share selected notes, archive a project segment, or create printable documentation.
-In this tutorial you’ll learn **how to export OneNote pages** from a specific range to a PDF file using the Aspose.Note Java API.
-We’ll walk through every step—from loading the source document to customizing the PDF output—so you can integrate this capability into your own Java applications quickly and confidently.
+In many business scenarios you need to **convert onenote to pdf** while keeping only the pages that matter—whether you’re sharing meeting notes, archiving a project phase, or generating printable reports.
+This tutorial shows you, step by step, how to export a contiguous range of OneNote pages to a PDF file using the Aspose.Note Java API.
+You’ll see how to load a notebook, set the exact page range, and fine‑tune the PDF output so the result looks exactly like the original pages.

 ## Quick Answers
 - **What is the primary class for loading a OneNote file?** `com.aspose.note.Document`